 - In 2012, Sunflower installed state-of-the-art low NOX burners (LNB) and a separate over-fire air (OFA) system specifically designed for the HL1 boiler.
 This new equipment reduced the units NOX emissions by nearly 50 percent without sacrificing combustion performance of the boiler.

 - In 2005, Sunflower received the Technology Achievement Award by the Electric Power Research Institute for the Mercury Control Project for “championing the successful completion of the activated carbon injection mercury control project at Sunflower Electric Corporation Holcomb Station.

 - KWEA (Kansas Water Environmental Association) Plant Award received in 1995, 1997, and 1998.

 - Holcomb Station came online in 1983.
-The unit has a superior record of operation, meeting standards for emission levels unless otherwise granted an exemption out of operational necessity.
+The unit has a superior record of operation, and staff is dedicated to ensuring compliance.

 - In 2016, Sunflower installed a powdered-activated carbon injection system to reduce mercury emissions to comply with Mercury and Air Toxics Standards.